wp-plugins/glift-go-game/readme.txt

 == Upgrade Notice ==

-= 0.5.3 =
+= 0.5.4 =
-Glift upgraded to 1.0.3.
-Add Tygem .gib support and fix keybinding issues.
+Glift upgraded to 1.0.4.
+Add support for point rectangles in SGF properties.